 OECD unemployment rate falls to 7.3% in August 2014

-Composite leading indicators point to an improving economic outlook in most major economies
+Composite leading indicators point to weakening growth in the Euro area and to stable growth in most other major economies

 How was life in 1820, and how has it improved since then?
 What are the long-term trends in global well-being?
 Views on social progress since the Industrial Revolution are largely based on historical national accounting in the tradition of Kuznets and Maddison.
 But trends in real GDP per capita may not fully reflect changes in other dimensions of well-being such as life expectancy, education, personal security or gender inequality.